Impact on our services

 Maidstone Leisure Centre

-We are not currently operating a face-to-face service.
+We are not currently operating a face-to-face service for our statutory homelessness approaches.

 You can find information about changes due to the coronavirus on our Benefits and money page or Housing pages and how to access support if you are homeless or at risk of losing your home.
 If you have a housing issue you can contact us directly via phone: 01622 602440 or email .